MartianColonist/POSEIDON/docs/content/installation.rst

    pip install -e .

-Step 4: Set input file environment variables
+Step 4: Configure input files
 ____________________________________________

 By this point, the input files should have hopefully finished downloading.